zhuzilin/blog/src/pages/About-CORS.md

 ## Type of CORS

+First of all, it is very important that CORS error is a restriction from **browser**.
+And when a server is sending some request to other server, no CORS error will happens.
+Therefore, we can use our server (the code we can modify and control) as a medium to connect frontend and some resource from other resources.
+And the following codes are all for our intermediate server.

 There are mainly two kinds for CORS.
 CORS for simple request and CORS for preflight request.

 ## Simple Request

 Simple request is GET request or POST request with Content-Type in one of application/x-www-form-urlencoded, multipart/form-data, text/plain.
 Note that the commonly used *application*/json is not simple request.
 Those Content-Type are exceptions due to historical legacy.

-For simple request we only need to add an "Origin: http://api.bob.com" in the request header.
+For simple request we only need to add an `Origin: http://api.bob.com` in the request header.

 > ```http
 > GET /cors HTTP/1.1